Tuesday, November 24, 2015

 Intense.
 Intensity.
 Lying completely still as a stone save for one hand circumnavigating her delicate forearm.
 Overwhelm.
 Overwhelming.

 The digits daftly dawdle downward toward the wrist, palm sliding down to impact arm and fingers wrapping around to grip solidly.
-Calming nerves melt into warm simmering pools beneath the skin.
+Tingling nerves melt into warm simmering pools beneath the skin.
 Feeling a rainbow coursing through the veins.
 Ruby and tangerine run tiny loops.
 Saffron and emerald marching in tiny cadence up and down the legs.
 Azure and indigo firebolts electrify the nerves and send muscles twitching.
 Violet travels to center of the chassis, igniting a fuse.

 Touch.
 Touching.